 Guest Steam Video Clip

-Every week or so (when I am based in Beijing) I will load up a 320 x 240 video clip (normally 'wmv' format, 1 to 3Mb file size; sorry if your browser won't play it, but it's the quickest and easiest thing for me and most others to do).
+Every week or so (when I was based in Beijing) I used to load up a 320 x 240 video clip (normally 'wmv' format, 1 to 3Mb file size; sorry if your browser won't play it, but it was the quickest and easiest thing for me and most others to do).
 Click the image to play the video.
 If your browser refuses to play it then you my have to "enable active content" for this page.
 But perhaps you would be better to right click and choose to save the file which will help us on bandwidth costs so you don't have to revisit to see it again and is more or less essential if you have a dial up connection.
 If you have a suitable clip of your own of 'real steam', (steam locomotive or stationary steam engine) then please email me as below (it's not a link, you have to type it), similarly if you have any comments:

 Click here for an index to archived clips.